 Feminism and Research Philosophy & Education Film as Research Education and Equity Women and Gender Studies Curriculum Studies Diversity in Education Relations of Power and Relations of Vulnerability Ethics and Education Qualitative Research Diversity, Equity & Inclusion

-Big Data and Media Television and Film Genres Hollywood and the CIA Russian Trolls International Film Festivals Critical Media Analysis Film Festivals
+The Marvel Cinematic Universe Television and Film Genres Hollywood and the CIA Russian Trolls International Film Festivals Critical Media Analysis Film Festivals military and hollywood

 Suki John is an expert in diversity, social justice, classical modern dance, dance history and art activism.